How to Avoid 8 Common Debt Settlement Pitfalls

 Solution: Get ready for the long haul.

 A debt settlement program typically takes two to four years to complete.
-How long it takes you depends on factors like how much you owe, how much you can afford to pay each month, and how far behind you're on your payments.
+How long it takes you depends on how much you owe, how much you can afford to pay each month, and how far behind you're on your payments.

 Your creditors will probably reach out to you during this time.
 They might call you or send you letters alerting you to the amount you owe, hand your debt to a collection agency, or even sue you for the debt.
 You might also get hit with late fees.